We both know you're not Claire.

 "Not on the phone," she said, as if the fucking FBI was listening.
 Whatever.

-I had her meet us at a place called Doozy Donuts so I could grab breakfast while the two of them talked.
-Paula gave Claire some unexpected news as I chowed on a monstrosity of a donut called the Hoosier Doozy.
+I had her meet us at Doozy Donuts in Westside so I could grab breakfast while the two of them talked.
+I ordered a monstrosity of a donut called the Hoosier Doozy.
 It's made of fried dough, rolled in sugar, filled with sugar, and glazed with more sugar before being dusted with powdered sugar.
 Y'know.
 Health food.

 Paula said, "I've got good news and bad news."

-"Leth hear ih," I replied, more or less.
+"Leth hear ih," I replied, more or less, as I brushed Doozie droppings off my shirt.

-Paula handed her a birth certificate.
-"I managed to get the name you wanted, but it isn't exactly the same."
+Paula handed Claire a birth certificate.
+She said, "I managed to get the name you wanted, but it isn't exactly the same."

 I thought Claire was going to blow her top when she saw it.